-One Punjab Govt employee has criminal proceedings in trial court.
+One Punjab Govt employee has criminal proceedings in the trial court.
 Now she died.
 Court abate proceedings.
 Can Recovery from Pension of pecuniary loss caused to Government be made even criminal proceedings abate.
-If pension is claimed by Legal Heirs.
-What is the fate.Can pecuniary loss caused to Government be recovered from Legal Heirs?
+If the pension is claimed by Legal Heirs.
+What is fate?
+Can pecuniary loss cause to Government be recovered from Legal Heirs?

 The abatement of proceedings against an accused has an effect of discharge/acquittal as the case may be.
-If proceeding is abated before framing of charge then accused shall be treated as discharged else acquitted.
+If a proceeding is abated before framing of charge then accused shall be treated as discharged else acquitted.

-Pension is the self earned property of the employee, according to section 60 of the CPC it cannot be attached.
+Pension is the self-earned property of the employee, according to section 60 of the CPC it cannot be attached.

-Recovery of pecuniary loss from the pension of government employee is prerogative of the Governor.
+Recovery of pecuniary loss from the pension of a government employee is prerogative of the Governor.
 Governor takes such decision either on the findings of departmental inquiry or criminal proceeding.

 A criminal proceeding is now abated so the Governor may take such decision on the finding of the departmental proceeding if it is still in process or completed.
 But in each and every case it is mandatory for the government to declare the employee guilty of misconduct.